KirstenBolda/git_practice2/README.txt

 Hello Git and GitHub
-This is some more text added to my practice repository.b
+This is some more text added to my practice repository.

+And another shot at this.